tgfrerer/island/README.md

 ## Integrated Development Environment support

-I recommend using the freely available [QT Creator](https://download.qt.io/official_releases/qtcreator/) IDE, it allows you to directly open CMake project files, and integrates seamlessly with the Island workflow.
+I recommend using the freely available [QT Creator](https://download.qt.io/official_releases/qtcreator/) IDE, it allows you to directly open CMake project files, and integrates pretty seamlessly with the Island workflow: running, hot-reloading, then setting a breakpoint, and then stepping whilst inspecting state in the debugger just works.
 Alternative IDEs are of course available, and as long as they support CMake project files, should work.